 The opinions and analysis expressed in this document are those of Karpus Investment Management staff, are subject to change based on evolving market and economic conditions.
 While Karpus has used reasonable care to obtain information from reliable sources, no representations or warranties are made as to the accuracy, reliability or completeness of any third party information presented herein.
 No responsibility can be accepted under any circumstances for errors of fact or omission.
 Some of the information in this document can contain projections or other forward looking statements regarding future events or future financial performance of countries, markets or companies.
 These statements are only predictions as of the date of this document which could change without notice and actual events or results can differ.
 This document does not constitute an offer to sell or the solicitation of an offer to buy any securities.
+Nothing herein should be construed as investment advice to buy or sell any securities.
 All Karpus composite performance results and associated disclosures are available upon request.
 Past performance is not a guarantee of future performance.
 During periods of market volatility, the data provided will fluctuate according to the degree of volatility.
 All investments involve risk, including possible loss of principal.